The nekRS Input Files

 at regular intervals, and defining custom material properties and source terms.
 The

-available functions that you may define in the .udf
+available functions that you may define in the .udf file are as follows.
+From the

 examples shown on the Detailed Usage page, you will see that usage